MicroStrategy/embedding-sdk-docs/docs/config.md

 ---
 title: Configure Library Server for embedding
-description: If you plan to use Embedding SDK on a different domain from your MicroStrategy environment, please enable Cross-Origin Resource Sharing (CORS) and allow SameSite cookies.
+description: If you plan to use Embedding SDK on a different domain from your Strategy environment, please enable Cross-Origin Resource Sharing (CORS) and allow SameSite cookies.
 ---

-If you plan to use Embedding SDK on a different domain from your MicroStrategy environment, please also meet the following requirements.
+If you plan to use Embedding SDK on a different domain from your Strategy environment, please also meet the following requirements.

 ## Enable Cross-Origin Resource Sharing (CORS)